Lanka lifts curfew in Rambukkana; troops called in as precautionary measure | Law-Order

 Lanka lifts curfew in Rambukkana; troops called in as precautionary measure

-I do not want money or any other help, his 16-year-old daughter Piyumi Lakshani told reporters.She said that her father was not a protester and had gone to buy petrol for his motorcycle.The death of the protester was the first during the ongoing protests over the worst-ever economic crisis in the countrys history.Meanwhile, the government said that troops have been called in at the Rambukkana area in view of the funeral of the man.
+I do not want money or any other help, his 16-year-old daughter Piyumi Lakshani told reporters.She said that her father was not a protester and had gone to buy petrol for his motorcycle.The death of the protester was the first during the ongoing protests over the worst-ever economic crisis in the countrys history.The government on Thursday said that troops have been deployed at the Rambukkana area at the request of the police in view of the funeral of the man.

 - Country: